Proclamation No. 55: History

 Following the September 2 bombing in Davao City that killed 14 people and seriously wounded at least 60 others, President Duterte placed the entire country under a national state of emergency.
 By virtue of the proclamation declaring a "State of National Emergency on Account of Lawless Violence in Mindanao", the Armed Forces of the Philippines (AFP) and the Philippine National Police (PNP) were ordered to suppress all forms of lawless violence in Mindanao and to undertake measures to prevent violence from spreading to other parts of the Philippines.
 The proclamation also came on the heels of the Philippine military offensive against the terrorist group Abu Sayyaf in Patikul, Sulu which left 15 soldiers dead on August 29, 2016.
 It also acknowledged the threats of further terror attacks by lawless elements in other parts of the country, including the metropolitan areas, following these developments in Mindanao.

 President Duterte issued the proclamation in Manila just before leaving for Laos to attend the 2016 ASEAN Summit.
 Earlier, he verbally declared a "state of lawlessness" in the country on September 3, 2016.
 In a press conference in Davao the day following the attacks, Duterte said the declaration was to "ensure coordinated efforts" between the police and the military in the government's fight against illegal drugs, criminals and terrorism.
 He also said it was not a declaration of martial law and that the writ of habeas corpus will not be suspended.

 The presidential proclamation orders the Philippine law enforcement officials to carry out suppression of violence "as may be permitted in the Constitution and existing laws," as well as "with due regard to the fundamental civil and political rights of our citizens."
 It also states that the "state of national emergency on account of lawless violence shall remain in force and effect until lifted or withdrawn by the President."

+Repeal

+On July 25, 2023, Duterte's successor, President Bongbong Marcos, issued Proclamation No. 298 which was also signed by Executive Secretary Lucas Bersamin.
+This repealed Proclamation No. 55, s.
+2016, thus lifting the state of national emergency.
+It was said that the conditions that prompted such status had been "significantly mitigated or reduced;" and the lifting would strengthen economic activity and speed up the recovery of the local economy.